 The University’s schools hold membership in honorary societies listed below.
 Acceptance into these programs is based on academic excellence.

 To graduate, all degree-seeking students must complete their degree program within the maximum time limits specified in the University’s catalog under the Time Limits for Degree Completion policy.

 Licensure and Certification

 Professional organizations, societies, states, and licensing jurisdictions have specific requirements for membership, certification, or licensure.
-Students intending to seek licensure of any type must take full responsibility for ensuring that their degree program at NCU meets the licensing requirements of their local states, school districts, professional associations, or agencies.
-NCU cannot provide assistance to a student regarding the interpretation or understanding of a state’s licensure requirements.
+Students intending to seek licensure of any type must take full responsibility for ensuring that their degree program at the University meets the licensing requirements of their local states, school districts, professional associations, or agencies.
+The University cannot provide assistance to a student regarding the interpretation or understanding of a state’s licensure requirements.